BenjaminBiber/BenjaminBiber/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Angular based Mobile-App to control a custom PCB<br>🌱 I’m currently learning Mobile Development with the Ionic Framework<br>💬 Ask me abou: .Net and Blazor<br>
+🔭 I’m currently working on a Angular based Mobile-App to control a custom PCB<br>🌱 I’m currently learning Mobile Development with the Ionic Framework and Deployment with Capacitor<br>💬 Ask me abou: .Net and Blazor<br>

 # 💻 Tech Stack: